Risk Communications

 Racial minorities have been disproportionately impacted by COVID-19.
 Moreover, vulnerable populations and minorities are more likely to have communication gaps due to socioeconomic disadvantage, low health literacy, immigration status, and limited English proficiency, compounded by language and cultural discordance and mistrust of health institutions.

-Racial minorities have been disproportionately impacted by COVID-19.
-Moreover, vulnerable populations and minorities are more likely to have communication gaps due to socioeconomic disadvantage, low health literacy, immigration status, and limited English proficiency, compounded by language and cultural discordance and mistrust of health institutions.
-To encourage participation in disease prevention and containment by these populations, RHCP implemented the Centers for Disease Control and Prevention (CDC) Crisis and Emergency Risk Communication (CERC) framework to promote bidirectional crisis and emergency risk communication to vulnerable populations for the COVID-19 pandemic.
+Racial minorities have been disproportionately affected by COVID-19, with vulnerable populations facing heightened communication gaps due to socioeconomic disadvantage, low health literacy, immigration status, and limited English proficiency.
+These challenges are often compounded by language and cultural discordance and mistrust of health institutions, creating barriers to effective disease prevention and containment.
+To address these gaps during the COVID-19 pandemic, RHCP implemented the Centers for Disease Control and Prevention (CDC) Crisis and Emergency Risk Communication (CERC) framework to promote bidirectional communication with vulnerable communities and support their engagement in prevention and response efforts.

-COVID-19 message maps were developed by RHCP community and academic partners.
-Message content focused on three constructs: COVID-19 prevention and containment; SARS Coronavirus-2 testing; and, social and economic impacts of COVID-19.
-Messages in six languages were delivered by bilingual communication leaders within their social networks.
-Messages were mostly delivered electronically, e.g., social media, text messaging and voice calls.
-Communication leaders solicited community health and socioeconomic concerns through the same platforms.
-This bidirectional communication with community members was used to enhance subsequent messaging, leverage resources to meet community needs, and advise regional decision makers.
-By leveraging existing networks and credibility, community-engaged research partnerships may effectively implement crisis and emergency risk communication to vulnerable populations in the COVID-19 pandemic.
+Through partnerships between community and academic stakeholders, RHCP developed COVID-19 message maps focused on three core areas: prevention and containment, SARS-CoV-2 testing, and the social and economic impacts of the pandemic.
+Messages were delivered in six languages by bilingual community communication leaders within their existing social networks, primarily through electronic platforms such as social media, text messaging, and voice calls.
+These leaders also collected community health and socioeconomic concerns using the same channels, enabling iterative refinement of messaging, resource mobilization to address community needs, and timely guidance to regional decision makers.
+By leveraging trusted networks and community credibility, this approach demonstrates the effectiveness of community-engaged partnerships in implementing crisis and emergency risk communication for vulnerable populations during the COVID-19 pandemic.

 Funding